rcorbett-match/swgs-processing-pipeline/README.md

 - `az_container_url` - URL to an Azure storage container (e.g. 'https://\<storage account>.blob.core.windows.net/\<container>').
 - `az_sas` - Shared Access Signature, URI for granting access permissions to AzCopy.
 Generate with Azure.
-- `az_csv` - path to a CSV file with the following columns: 'sample_id' - intended sample ID, 'az_url' - URL to Azure directory containing the sample's FASTQ files (e.g. 'https://\<storage account>.blob.core.windows.net/\<container>/MySample').
+- `az_csv` - path to a CSV file with the following columns: 'sample_id' - intended sample ID, 'az_url' - URL to an Azure directory containing the sample's FASTQ files (e.g. 'https://\<storage account>.blob.core.windows.net/\<container>/MySample').
-- `reads` - specifies the path to local FASTQ files, can handle glob patterns.
+- `reads` - path to local FASTQ files, can handle glob patterns.
 If `use_csv` = `true`, must point to a directory with no wildcards (i.e. no glob patterns).
-- `rm_regex` - regex pattern passed to replaceAll(\<regex>, '').
+- `rm_regex` - regex pattern passed to fileName.replaceAll(\<regex>, '').
 Extracts everything minus the pattern and extensions of FASTQ files, and use as the sample ID.
 Only used when `use_csv` = `false`.
 - `use_csv` - setting to `true` will associate FASTQ files in `reads` to sample IDs based on `samples_csv`.
-Only samples present in this CSV will be processed.
+Only samples present in this file will be processed.
 - `samples_csv` - path to a CSV file with the following columns: 'sample_id' - intended sample ID, 'reads_id' - a substring that can uniquely indentify the FASTQ file(s) for a given sample, based on the file name.

 #### QDNAseq
 - `runqdnaseq` - setting to `true` will perform copy-number analysis using the QDNAseq package.

 - `binannos` - path to a directory containing .rds bin annotation files to be used with QDNAseq.
 A bin annotation must exist for each bin size in `binsizes`, and if running in paired-end mode, for each combination of binsize and pe/se.
 File names must include the substrings '{binsze}kb' indicating the binsize, and 'pe' or 'se' indicating paired- vs single-end, case insensitive.
-Must contain ONLY bin annotations for the desired genome build and read length.
+Must ONLY contain bin annotations for the desired genome build and read length.
 - `qd_new_annot` - setting to `true` will generate new bin annotations, ignores `binannos`.
 Note: very slow.
-- `qd_nbams` - specifies the path to bam files of normal samples to be used for bin annotations.
+- `qd_nbams` - path to bam files of normal samples to be used for bin annotations.
 No nested directories.
 Files must have '.se' or '.pe' as part of the file extension, indicating single- vs paired-end.
 Paired-end mode expects both single- and paired-end bams.
-- `qd_mappability` - specifies the path to the mappability track to be used for bin annotations, must be in bigwig format.
+- `qd_mappability` - path to the mappability track to be used for bin annotations, must be in bigwig format.
-- `qd_blacklist` - specifies the path to the blacklist of problematic regions to be used for bin annotations, must be in BED format.
+- `qd_blacklist` - path to the blacklist of problematic regions to be used for bin annotations, must be in BED format.
-- `qd_bwgavgbed` - specifies the path to the bigWigAverageOverBed binary file to be used for bin annotations.
+- `qd_bwgavgbed` - path to the bigWigAverageOverBed binary file to be used for bin annotations.

 #### WisecondorX
 - `runwisex` - setting to `true` will perform copy-number analysis using WisecondorX.